TsiouMiouPiou/TsiouMiouPiou/README.md

 # Hi👋 I'm George!

-🎓 Studying Computer Science in Berlin
+ I am a motivated Software Engineer based in Berlin.
-💻  Started my journey to coding on pandemic and since then I m commited to
+💻  Started my journey to coding on pandemic and since then I m excited to explore new technologies.
-    always build and learn new technologies.
-🔍 Looking for opportunities to work on real-world projects
+ :trophy:   Currently pursuing a BS.c in Computer Science 🔍 Looking for opportunities to collaborate with senior developers and expand my knowledge.

  ### 🛠️ Tech Stack
 <p align="left">